The city of Georgetown is a historic and charming town.

 If you’re heading to South Carolina’s capital, consider it a must-do to step back into colonial history at Battle White, a 19th-century plantation-turned museum.

 Highlights include slave quarters, gardens, and buildings along with a rich history that dates back before America was even a country.

 Established in 1862 by the Confederates during the Civil War, Battle White used to be an artillery battery.

 It did wonders for the South.

-The once-artillery battery sat right next to larger cities, where they could get supplies easily while Union troops could not penetrate through due to Winyah Bay.
+The once artillery battery sat right next to larger cities where they could get supplies quickly while Union troops could not penetrate through due to Winyah Bay.